 Gardening for Garlic!

-Being it's garlic planting season, I was talking with a gardener friend about how much garlic we grow in our gardens.
+Being it's garlic harvest season, I was talking with a gardener friend about how much garlic we grow in our gardens.
 In my house, I grow a lot because we use garlic on an almost daily basis.
 I can easily go through two large braids of garlic before next year's crop is ready.

 My friend said he would use it more often if it weren't such a pain to crush and chop at meals.
 That's when I shared my method for doing it all at once and enjoying the benefit for weeks and weeks to come.

 Start by peeling whole cloves.
-I typically do 2-3 bulbs of garlic at a time.
+I typically do 1-2 bulbs of garlic at a time.
 That lasts us anywhere between 4-8 weeks and so far, I've never had it go bad on me.

 I have a mini food processor.
 I highly recommend them for small jobs like garlic and herbs.
 I have not tried this in my full sized processor, so I don't know how well it chops cloves.
-The smaller processor is ideal.
-I process in batches and keep the processor running until it's not chopping much anymore.

 I then smooth out the top.
 Once in the fridge, this will solidify, which is fine.
 That will have no impact once you spoon out and cook with it.

-As Jacque Pepin used to say, "Happy Cooking!"
+As Jacque Pepin says, "Happy Cooking!"

 Comments